cleopeixoto/angular-sales-app/README.md

 ## Development server
     $ ng serve

-  Navigate to `http://localhost:4200/`.
+  Navigate to `http://localhost:4200/` or the available port.

   The application will automatically reload if you change any of the source files.

 ## Build
     $ ng build